In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 640 Calories/Serving

-Southern cooking is no match for Chef Kate.
-She tackles these down-home flavors with ease, turning humble ingredients—like collard greens, pancetta, steak, and polenta—into a comforting meal.
+Southern cooking has us inspired.
+We tackle those down-home flavors, turning humble ingredients—like collard greens, pancetta, steak, and polenta—into a comforting meal.

 In your bag